-Andrea Walt, Ph.D., is a faculty member, and personal and supervisory analyst at PINC.
+Andrea Walt, Ph.D., is a faculty member and personal and supervisory analyst at PINC.
 She teaches theory and clinical practice in a variety of training settings.
-Dr. Walt has a private practice in Oakland, offering psychoanalysis and psychotherapy for adults, adolescents, and couples.
+Dr. Walt has a private practice in Oakland, offering psychoanalysis and psychotherapy for adults, adolescents, and couples, as well as clinical consultation.

 Jamieson Webster, Ph.D., is a psychoanalyst in New York.
 Member of the Institute for Psychoanalytic Training and Research.
 Founding member of the psychoanalytic collective - Das Unbehagen.
 Author of The Life and Death of Psychoanalysis (Karnac, 2011) and - with Simon Critchley- Stay, Illusion!
 (Patheon, 2013).
 She has published in Apology, Cabinet, The Guardian, The New York Times, Playboy, and many psychoanalytic publications.